Best Drag-and-Drop HTML Email Builders in 2026

 Postcards gives designers more control than any other drag-and-drop builder.
 While still using drag-and-drop interaction, it provides granular control over every visual element.

 The modular system offers 100+ blocks with deep customization.
-You can adjust spacing precisely, use custom fonts, and control responsive behavior in detail.
+You can adjust spacing precisely (down to the pixel), use custom fonts with proper fallback chains, and control responsive behavior in detail.
 For designers who care about visual quality, Postcards delivers.
+Every visual property is adjustable, from letter spacing to border radius to shadow blur.

 Best for: Design-focused teams